 Have you ever been to Bonorong?
 What is your favourite native Tasmanian animal?
 Let me know in the comments and don’t forget to sign up for your guide on where to see Tassie Devils in Tasmania below!
 Until next time 🙂

-*I was a guest of Bonorong Wildlife Sanctuary for this visit, but all thoughts and opinions are my own and I would absolutely recommend this place for anyone visiting Tasmania and looking to meet some native wildlife!
+*I was a guest of Bonorong Wildlife Sanctuary for this visit, but all thoughts and opinions are my own and I would absolutely recommend this place to anyone visiting Tasmania and looking to meet some native wildlife!